Trump asks Saudi Arabia to increase oil production

 "This will push the system close to the limit," and spare production capacity could fall below 2 million barrels a day -- a level previously associated with $100 per barrel prices, the group said.

---CNN's Matt Egan and Spencer Feingold contributed to this report.
+--CNN's Matt Egan, John Defterios and Spencer Feingold contributed to this report.